dvillevald/Finding-path-in-maze-of-traffic-cones/README.md

 This project explains how to apply transfer learning to teach NVIDIA JetBot navigate through a maze of toy traffic cones.

 ### Motivation
 Every time I drive in contraction area I am thinking how challenging it would be for self driving car to navigate through the traffic cones.
-It turns out it is not so difficult with new NVIDIA's JetBot - with only a couple hundreds images you can train a state-of-the-art deep learning model to teach your robot how to find path in a maze of toy traffic cones using only onboard camera and no other sensors.
+It turns out it is not so difficult with new **NVIDIA's JetBot** - with only a couple hundreds images you can train a state-of-the-art deep learning model to teach your robot how to find path in a maze of toy traffic cones using only onboard camera and no other sensors.

 ### JetBot
 JetBot is an open-source robot based on NVIDIA Jetson Nano kit.
-You can find detailed instructions on how to build and set it up here.
+You can find detailed instructions on how to build and set it up [here](https://github.com/NVIDIA-AI-IOT/jetbot/wiki)

 ### Project overview
 This project is a modified Collision avoidance example from NVIDIA JetBot Wiki.
 It consists of three major steps, each described in a separate Jupyter notebook: